sgong-pdftron/stranger-docs/android/tools/quick-menu-item.md

-# Quick Menu Item
+# Quick menu item

-A menu item for quick menu. that defines menu type, menu display text, menu icon color, and menu opacity here.
+A menu item for the quick menu, which defines menu type, menu display text, menu icon color, and menu opacity.
 It auto generates menu icon resource from [QuickMenuConfig](./quick-menu-config.md).
 There are three possible display modes:

 #### FIRST_ROW_MENU